 In your final year, you'll display your work as part of NTU's Degree Shows, attended by prospective employers.

-The University of Lincoln offers accredited qualifications for Parts 1, 2 and 3.
-Its MArch Master of Architecture (Part 2) is available as a two-year, full-time course, or it can be studied part time across three to five years.
+The University of Lincoln offers accredited qualifications for Parts 1, 2, and 3.
+Its MArch Master of Architecture (Part 2) is a two-year, full-time course, or it can be studied part time over three to five years.

-A full list of accredited degree courses can be found at ARB - Schools and Institutions of Architecture.
+A full list of accredited degree courses is available at ARB - Schools and Institutions of Architecture.

 Can you do an architecture degree apprenticeship?

-For students who would prefer to gain practical experience as they qualify rather than study full time, architecture degree apprenticeships are now available at a number of UK institutions.
+For students who would prefer to gain practical experience as they qualify rather than study full time, architecture degree apprenticeships are now available through several UK institutions.

 Two types of architecture apprenticeship are available:

-- Level 6 Architectural Assistant - upon completion of this apprenticeship, you'll earn a Bachelors degree and Part 1 qualification.
+• Level 6 Architectural Assistant - upon completing this apprenticeship, you'll earn a Bachelors degree and Part 1 qualification.
 You can currently study for a Level 6 Architectural Assistant degree apprenticeship, validated by RIBA, at London South Bank University (LSBU) and the University of Portsmouth.

-- Level 7 Architect - this apprenticeship leads to a Masters of Architecture (MArch) award as well as Part 2 and 3 qualifications.
+• Level 7 Architect - this apprenticeship leads to a Masters of Architecture (MArch) award and Part 2 and 3 qualifications.

 The Level 7 Architect apprenticeship is available at the following institutions:

-Entry requirements are typically the same as those for entry onto full-time degree programmes.
+The entry requirements are typically the same as for full-time degree programmes.
 Be aware that you'll first need to secure an apprenticeship offer with an employer to get started.

-To search for architecture apprenticeships, you can use RIBA's Find an Architect and Find a Chartered Member databases, as well as GOV.UK's Find an apprenticeship service.
+To search for architecture apprenticeships, you can use RIBA's Find an Architect and Find a Chartered Member databases.
+There's also GOV.UK's Find an apprenticeship service.

 For more information, visit RIBA - Architecture apprenticeships.